MDuy-3107/User-Registration-API-with-React-Frontend/README.md

-# User Registration System
+# User-Registration

-A complete full-stack User Registration System built with **NestJS** backend and **React** frontend, featuring secure authentication, form validation, and a beautiful UI.
+A complete full-stack User Registration application built with **NestJS** backend and **React** frontend, featuring secure authentication, form validation, and a beautiful UI.

 ## 🎯 Features